Hardikojha079/AR-Specticles-Try-On-App-Unity/README.md

 # AR-Specticles-Try-On
 Developed my second AR Based application for android phones using unity.
-It detects and tracks the face to try out various specticles <br> on yourself through this app and buy them if it suites you.
+It detects and tracks the face to try out various specticles on yourself through this app and buy them if it suites you.
 Use on unity version 2022.3.10f1 and above.

 # Steps-To-Build-And-Run-Application: